malaria-atlas-project/generic-mbg/README.rst

 ==========================
 ::

-    mbg-describe-tracefile database-file
+    mbg-describe-tracefile path

-Inspects the database file.
+If path is a database file, inspects the database file.
 Prints out the version of the generic package, the module that produced the file and the date the run was started.
 Writes the input data to csv with filename ``database-file-input-csv``, substituting the actual filename.

+If the path is a directory, walks the filesystem starting from the directory, inspecting every database file it finds.
+Does not produce any csvs.

 Required arguments
 ------------------

-1. The name of the database file to be inspected.
+1. The name of the database file or path to be inspected.

 ``mbg-covariate-traces``